SFYMMIK/MySimpleOSKernel/README.md

 - (probably) working filesystem on ext4
 - (probably) working clock (with gui or cli)
 - 'te' short for 'text editor' is like nano but on this kernel
+- non-sys command execution
+- '.rse' (Really Simple Executable)
+- 'cd' for change directory made almost like on linux
+- 'root' for just being root
+- 'root -u' executing a command as root but without being root

 ## Just some older instructions on how to compile the kernel and use JustACCompiler